TestSmells/TestSmellDetector/README.md

         <tr>
             <td>Constructor Initialization</td>
             <td>
                 <p>Ideally, the test suite should not have a constructor.
-Initialization of fields should be in the setUP() method</p>
+Initialization of fields should be in the setup() method</p>
-                <p>Caused By: Developers are probably unware of the purpose of setUP() method</p>
+                <p>Caused By: Developers are probably unware of the purpose of setup() method</p>
                 <p>Detection: Class contains one or more constructors</p>
             </td>
         </tr>